 Smaller instruments such as Flute, Clarinet, Alto Saxophone, Trumpet, Violin, Viola and Cello are only available for a loan period of 12 months for new students commencing these instruments.
 These students are then required to purchase their own instrument after the 12 month's loan period has expired.
-This will ensure the continual recruitment and growth of the Instrumental Music Program for new students.
+This will ensure the continual recruitment and growth of the Instrumental Music Program.

-Instruments will only be issued to students after the completion of the IM Enrolment Form (online via school website), the Loan Agreement Form (EQ11 form- email to Parents) and the music loan levy has been finalised.
+Instruments will only be issued to students after the completion of the Registration Form, Loan Agreement Form and the music loan levy has been finalised.
 Instruments will then be issued during their first Instrumental Music lesson by the Instrumental Music teacher.
-Please take special note of conditions covering loan of instruments as stipulated on the Instrument Loan Agreement Form (EQ11 form).
+Please take special note of conditions covering loan of instruments as stipulated on the Instrument Loan Agreement Form.